mozilla-services/docs/source/sync/storageformat6.rst

 =================

 There exists a special collection on the server named **crypto**.
-This collection holds records that contain mappings of collections to **Key Bundles**.
+This collection holds records that contain mappings of collections to **Collection Key Bundles**.

 Each record in the *crypto* collection has associated with it specific semantics.
 This specification is intentionally vague as to what records and